 Mock waiting for results - just return the results as tasks are completed synchronously in the mock client.
+Parameters vantage6.tools.util error(msg)

 - task_id (int) ID of the task for which the results should be obtained. - interval (float) Interval in seconds between checking for new results.
 This is ignored in the mock client but included to match the signature of the Algorithm-Client.